-- Finally, the RFC 2487 defined STARTTLS protocol which is Extension for Secure SMTP over TLS as encrypting communications over the internet.
+- Finally, RFC 2487 defined STARTTLS protocol which is an Extension for Secure SMTP over TLS as encrypting communications over the internet.

 - To check this, we can use Telnet or Netcat client.

-- HELO It’s the very first SMTP welcome command to start the conversation and identifying the sender server and is followed by its domain name.
+- HELO It’s the very first SMTP welcome command to start the conversation and identify the sender server and is followed by its domain name.

-- EHLO Same like HELO command or An alternative command to start the conversation, underlying that the server is using the Extended SMTP protocol.
+- EHLO Same as the HELO command or An alternative command to start the conversation, underlying that the server is using the Extended SMTP protocol.